-Name: The Canadian-Chinese Professional Accounting Association® or the CCPAA in the following text.
+Name: The Canadian-Chinese Professional Accounting Association Ontario Chapter® or the CCPAA-ON in the following text.

-The CCPAA seeks to enhance communication in research, education, regulation and business practices of accounting, auditing, finance, taxation and the related areas between Canada and China.
+The CCPAA-ON seeks to enhance communication in research, education, regulation and business practices of accounting, auditing, finance, taxation and the related areas between Canada and China.

-- The CCPAA encourages members to understand both Canadian and Chinese accounting, auditing, finance and taxation systems in a broad view and actively participate in the modernization process of Chinese accounting industry.
+- The CCPAA-ON encourages members to understand both Canadian and Chinese accounting, auditing, finance and taxation systems in a broad view and actively participate in the modernization process of Chinese accounting industry.

-- The CCPAA welcomes opportunities, which conform to Bylaws and the interests of the CCPAA members, in such forms as joint research projects, education programs, publications or any others, in accounting, auditing, finance taxation or the related areas.
+- The CCPAA-ON welcomes opportunities, which conform to Bylaws and the interests of the CCPAA-ON members, in such forms as joint research projects, education programs, publications or any others, in accounting, auditing, finance taxation or the related areas.

-- The CCPAA encourages members to develop their career path and professional competency in conformity
+- The CCPAA-ON encourages members to develop their career path and professional competency in conformity.

 Board of Directors

 - A member of the CCPAA-ON is elected to be a director with at least an affirmative vote of two-thirds (2/3) of the members at a general meeting duly called for the purpose of general election.
 A Board of Directors is elected with a regular term of five (5) years.

 - The Board of Directors appoints the President and approves the appointments of other members in the Executive Committee nominated by the President.
 The Board of Directors also appoints the Board of Arbitration and the Advisors in the Advisory Committee.